 Knowing Your Burr Leads to Better Decisions

-Understanding which class of burr you are dealing with can help you determine the best way to remove them.
+To sum it up, understanding which class of burr you are dealing with helps you determine the best way to remove them.
 Qualifying burrs based on their characteristics provides insight into how to tackle them for your production process and desired results.

 LaRoux Gillespie – often recognized as one of the foremost experts on the topic of deburring – gives us a better explanation of all the factors that lead to a solid deburring plan: